 Another profound change to the program came in 2011 with the death of McLeod — a loss to both Ervin Scholars and the entire university community.

 “Working with Dean McLeod was one of the great honors of my life, and that says a lot after serving two presidents,” Cutz says.
 “Dean McLeod had this wisdom, this patience, this understanding.
 I frequently ask myself: ‘Who are you?
 Where do you come from?
 Where are you going?
 What do you stand for?’
 These are the guiding principles that Dean McLeod instilled in me.”

 ‘I have felt incredibly cared for’

 Today’s Ervin Scholars hold the same values.
-Before arriving as first-year students, all Ervins must read McLeod’s Habits of Achievement, the printed version of McLeod’s orientation lecture; Lewis’ history, A Legacy of Excellence; and A Legacy of Commitment, by Ervin Scholar Michelle Purdy, AB ’01, MA ’03, who earned a doctorate from Michigan State University and is now an assistant professor of education in Arts & Sciences at Washington University.
+Before arriving as first-year students, all Ervins must read McLeod’s Habits of Achievement, the printed version of McLeod’s orientation lecture; Lewis’ history, A Legacy of Excellence; and A Legacy of Commitment, by Ervin Scholar Michelle Purdy, AB ’01, MA ’03, who earned a doctorate from Emory University and is now an assistant professor of education in Arts & Sciences at Washington University.